Student Account Policies and Procedures

 Tuition Liability for Fall and Spring Terms

 Only students who have satisfied their current account for the term will be eligible for online pre-registration for an upcoming term.
 Billing statements with a tuition deadline date will be emailed to students in early July for the Fall term and by mid-December for the Spring term.
-Follow-up billing statements for outstanding balances continue monthly thereafter, but it is the student’s responsibility to access the Student Account Suite, firstname.lastname@example.org, for account updates.
+Follow-up billing statements for outstanding balances continue monthly thereafter, but it is the student’s responsibility to access the Student Account Suite, www.manhattan.edu/myaccount, for account updates.
 No student will be permitted to enroll for an academic term until all outstanding accounts with the College have been satisfied.
 Liability for tuition and fees is not contingent on completing courses, course attendance, receiving grades, receiving passing grades or status of financial aid awards.
 Students who register after the tuition deadline for a term or make adjustments which result in increased liability after the tuition deadline for a term must make payment to the College upon those transactions.

 Registration/Payment for Intersession Terms

 Summer preregistration is available online.
 Students are encouraged to review their account balance on the Student Account Suite to view the charges.
 Payment reminders will be sent approximately one week before the payment deadline.
-In order to enroll in person for an intersession term (January/Summer), payment must accompany a request for registration or be provided in advance.
+In order to enroll in person for an intersession term (Winter/Summer), payment must accompany a request for registration or be provided in advance.
 There is no option to register without prepayment after preregistration concludes and for the winter session.

 Payment of Tuition and Fees